ternava/Incremental-build/README.md

 - **Step C:** In whatever 5 project branches you are, you need to decide to experiment with the Batch 1 or Batch 2 of its configurations.
 To switch between batches, open the file `/scripts/options.py` with an editor or type `nano -l scripts/options.py` in the terminal.
 Then, as explained in the comment in lines 14-16, you can make the necessary modification in line 18.
 Save it and exit with `Ctrl+D`.
 - **Step D:**  Repeat **Step 5 - Step 12**.

-- Repeat **Step A - Step C** for each Batch with configurations within a given subject system and for each system.
+- Repeat **Steps A - Step C** for each Batch with configurations within a given subject system and for each system.

   **ASIDE NOTE:** As explained in [Required resources](https://github.com/ternava/Incremental-build#14-required-resources), the required disk space is quite considerable.